The Final Few Moments

 “It’s airline policy,” Christine said.

 “Oh, God.
-Whatever.”
+Whatever.
+But thank you.”
 She opened the bottle and poured the vodka into her glass, then popped a pill she’d been palming and washed it down with half her drink.

 “I’m so terrified of flying,” she told Robert.